Our Technology

 From the training images, the AI captures fine details such as the artist’s brushstroke, edges, shapes, color variations; high-level composition elements including motif repetition, object placement, and overall proportions; as well as other features that are distinctive to the analyzed artist.
 Once the learning process is completed, the AI can recognize these features in new, previously unseen artworks.

 To achieve the highest precision, we implement a specialized pre-processing approach that captures both the painting’s broader elements and intricate details.
 While the full images are used during training to grasp the high-level aspects, finer details are extracted from small patches created which the algorithm can zoom into.
-With this, a basis is formed for authenticating your artwork.

 Testing the algorithm’s precision